lyulouisa/Website_AIHQ_rating/docs/source/index.rst

 Automated rating of the Ambiguous Intentions Hostility Questionnaire (automated-AIHQ)
 ===========================

-Here’s what the website looks like after successful installation:

 .. image:: ../_static/website.png
    :alt: Screenshot of the AIHQ Rating Website
    :align: center